rishiraj38/foodie_hub/readme.md

 - Client Side Routing
 - Server side Routing
 6. client side routing .
 (Single page application).(one page thus the components are getting exchanged.).

+ Lecture - 9:
+ 1. optimizing by making custom hooks(what are Custom hooks?)- A simple react function.for better practise we write use in frot of the file name e.g - useResturantMenu etc.
+ 2.